SentometricsResearch/sentometrics/docs/README.md

 We impose texts and the features metadata to be structured as a `data.frame`.
 The texts are accompanied by columns that indicate which feature(s) belong(s) to a certain text.
 For example, a feature can be termed _economy_.
 Indicating which texts are relevant to the economy is usually done in a binary way (1 for relevant, 0 for not relevant), or by a score (the higher, the more relevant).
 There are news providers that enrich their texts with such information.
 Otherwise, some preparatory work is needed to come up with a good mapping from texts to features.
 The art of topic modelling or entity recognition might help with that, but the art of common sense (i.e. human classification) may serve your purpose equally well.
 There is also another way to add features to your corpus, once it is already created, as we'll show later.

 Back to your collection of texts.
-You have 6801 articles between 1980 and 2014 from two major US journals: The Wall Street Journal and The Washington Post.
+You have a few thousand articles between 1995 and 2014 from two major US journals: The Wall Street Journal and The Washington Post.
 Some of these articles are effectively relevant to the US economy, and by contrast the others are not.
 This information is captured into the four features _wsj_, _wapo_, _economy_ and _noneconomy_ respectively.
 The data can be accessed as shown below.

 ```R
 data("usnews")